malramsay64/phd-thesis/02_Dynamics/introduction.md

 These are;

 1. the non-Arrhenius temperature dependence characteristic of a fragile liquid
-2. the two-step structural relaxation described in @sec:structural_realaxation
+2. the two-step structural relaxation described in @sec:structural_relaxation
 3. The presence of dynamic heterogeneities
 4. Jump dynamics in the rotational relaxation
 5. Decoupling of translational and rotational motion

 The rest of this chapter is about characterising these dynamic quantities for the Trimer and comparing them to the expected results for ortho-terphenyl.
-@Sec:structural_realaxation describes 1, and 2, @sec:dynamic_heterogeneities describes
+@Sec:structural_relaxation describes 1, and 2, @sec:dynamic_heterogeneities describes
-3, while 4 and 5 are described in @sec:stokes_einstein_debye.
+3, while 4 and 5 are described in @sec:sed.